-Q. Are any of the executives listed in the Summary Compensation Table entitled to receive any payments from the Company if their employment ceases or there is a change of control?
+Q. Are any of the executives listed in the Summary Compensation Table entitled to receive any payments from the Company if his/her employment ceases or there is a change of control?
 If so, how much could each be paid?

-Yes, as discussed in the CD&A above, each member of the Executive Group, is a party to his respective employment agreement and his respective "change in control" or Management Continuity Agreement.
-We disclose in the following table the estimated potential payments, including any related tax gross-ups, which would be due to each of the executives under two different scenarios, if either had occurred as of December 31, 2006: termination under the executive's employment agreement, or a pay out under his Management Continuity Agreement.
+Yes, as discussed in the CD&A above, Messrs.
+Beale, Neal, and Peay, who are members of the Executive Group, have each entered into an employment agreement and a "change in control" or Management Continuity Agreement with the Company.
+(As stated above, the Company does not have a Management Continuity Agreement with either Mr. Wilson or Ms. Bentley).
+We disclose in the following table the estimated potential payments, including any related tax gross-ups, which would be due to each of the three executives under two different scenarios, if either had occurred as of December 31, 2007: termination under the executive's employment agreement, or a pay-out under his Management Continuity Agreement.